rsaikali/django-skwissh/README.md

 ## Installation

-Configure a Django project (database, etc...)
+Configure your Django project (database, etc...).

 Add ``skwissh`` and ``kronos`` to your Django ``INSTALLED_APPS`` :